mattermost/docs/source/onboard/cloud-groups.rst

 5. Review the notice in the footer of the screen for any users that are not part of groups, and who will be removed from the channel on the next synchronization.
 6. Select **Save**.
 Members will be updated on the next scheduled AD/LDAP synchronization.

-Assigning Roles to Group Members
+Assigning roles to group members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Group members can be assigned predefined roles by System Admins, which are applied across the group during the scheduled sychronization.
 The roles are:

 - Member (default)
-- Team Admin (in Teams)
+- Team Admin (in teams)
-- Channel Admin (in Channels)
+- Channel Admin (in channels)

 The permissions for each role can be viewed and modified in **System Console > Permissions**.